harshjoshi04/harshjoshi04/README.md

 - 🔭 I’m currently working on my skills

-- 🌱 I’m currently learning  new technologys
+- 🌱 I’m currently learning  new technologies

 - ❓ Ask me about anything related to MERN stack and related technologies